 All our bedrooms have at least one light strip mounted under the bed.
 This is also coupled with another hue motion sensor.
-This programmable detector is set up to only come on at night once it detects motion and then turn off at night after about 10 minutes of no motion.
+This programmable detector is set up to only come on at night once it detects motion and then turns off the lights at night after about 10 minutes of no motion.
 We do this to save power so the strip lights don’t need to come on during the day.
-It’s a true wireless LED light strip installation.
+It’s true wireless LED light strip installation.

 Philips Hue Stair lighting using Gen 1.

 One of our more popular projects was the DIY stair light-strip Install.
 One of the reasons I wanted to share this project, was due to the fact we used a generation 1 hue light strip controller and spliced it with a 5050 generic 60 LED per meter light strip.
 (Quite a mouthful) You can read all about how we did this in the DIY strip-light project here

 It’s a project that made our stairs safer, as you didn’t need to go up and down in the dark.
 Coupled with a motion sensor you have a full automatic lighting system for your stairs.
 This is a simple easy cheap retrofit, that is now even simpler by using the Hue Gen 2 light strip.